-Whilst the northern tropics and parts of the north west of Queensland received above average rainfall during 2019 the climate across most of the macropod harvest zones was dominated by hot, dry conditions.
-Most Local Government Areas within harvest zones experienced the seventh year of drought.
-Large areas of the inland south east recorded their driest year on record.
-Average temperatures recorded throughout spring were hot with very low humidity leading to dangerous fire conditions particularly in the south east of the state.
-Fire became a dominant feature of weather reports from September onwards through to January (Bureau of Meteorology 2020).
-Whilst devastating to local areas burnt the vast majority of the Queensland macropod harvest zones were unaffected by the disaster (Figure 24).
+Queensland's temperatures in 2020 were above average across the state and the fifth-warmest year on record.
+Fire was a dominant feature of weather reports from September 2019 onwards through to January 2020 (Bureau of Meteorology 2020).
+Whilst devastating to local areas burnt the vast majority of the Queensland macropod harvest zones were unaffected by the disaster (Figure 20).